 - Also nearby is Clear Lake, with a public access site and picnic areas at Fox Park.

 Near Lake Michigan?
 Stop by the Camp Stop General Store & Beach Shop in Beverly Shores to rent bikes, kayaks or paddle boards.
 Call ahead for prices and availability 219-878-1382.

 Harbor Country Adventures in Michigan City offers wave runner rentals for Lake Michigan and kayak (single and double) and paddleboard rentals along Trail Creek.
 If you prefer letting someone else do the work, they also offer tours that cruise along Lake Michigan.

 Paddle on Cedar Lake with Bugaboat Rentals (an affiliate of Bugaboo's Bar and Grill).
-Rental a single kayak at $15/hour or a 2-3 person and kids kayaks are available as well as paddle boards.
+Single, 2-3 person and kids kayaks are available as well as paddle boards.
 Call ahead for prices and availability 219-390-7232.